ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

   ! *************************************************************************************************************************
   !
 Note: lines starting with "!" are treated as comment lines -- there is no limit on the number of comment lines.
   !    lines starting with <xxx> are read till "!"
   !
+Do not leave lines without "!" at the beginning of the lines !
   ! *************************************************************************************************************************
   !
 DEFINE DIRECTORIES